Kadena-Pact-Community-Foundation/foundation/README.md

 ## Contents

-- **Governance**: Learn how decisions are made and roles are defined.
+- **Governance**: Learn how decisions are made and roles are defined in `governance/`.
-- **Compliance**: Standards and processes for Pact development.
+- **Policies**: Standards and processes for operations in `policies/`.
-- **Community**: How to get involved and contribute.
+- **Community**: How to get involved and contribute in `community/`.
-- **Documentation**: Organizational policies and public-facing resources.
+- **Documentation**: Organizational policies and public-facing resources in `docs/`.

 ## Repository Structure

-- `docs/`: Public documentation for GitHub Pages.
+- `docs/`: Public documentation and GitHub Pages site.
-- `governance/`: Governance and decision-making processes.
+- `governance/`: Governance documents, maintainers, and decision-making processes.
-- `policies/`: Compliance and operational policies.
+- `policies/`: Security, support, funding, and operational policies.
-- `community/`: Contribution guidelines and community resources.
+- `community/`: Contribution guidelines and code of conduct.
+- `foundation.wiki/`: Wiki content for the organization.
+- `wiki/`: Additional wiki resources.
+- `.github/`: GitHub workflows and templates.

 ## Onboarding and Maintenance